4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

         - name: "12 Hours"
           data: ENCLB870JCZ.chr22.200kb.12hr.hic

-Run the tool, and wait for completion to look at your data:
+Run the tool, and when it's done, view the data using the URL printed to the
+shell:

 .. code-block::